 Mock, Online MMI's for St Benedict’s Medics

-Medicine, Dentistry and Veterinary Science applicants took part in mock, online interviews this week, modelled on medical schools’ ‘Multiple Mini Interviews’, or MMIs.
+Medicine, Dentistry and Veterinary Science applicants took part in mock, online interviews in November, modelled on medical schools’ ‘Multiple Mini Interviews’, or MMIs.

 Multiple Mini Interviews consist of seven different ‘stations’, or small interview scenarios.
 Each one has a different focus; these include ethics, data interpretation, role play based on a practical scenario, and personal attributes.
 Due to the pandemic, all university interviews will take place online this year.
 With this in mind, all the mock interviews were conducted virtually.